FBAR Penalties (2018) – Updated FBAR Penalty Summary Review

 What are the Options to Reduce or Avoid FBAR Penalties?

-In order to avoid severe FBAR penalties, the US government has created a program entitled IRS offshore voluntary disclosure.
+In order to avoid severe FBAR penalties, the U.S. government has created various IRS Tax Amnesty Programs (aka IRS Voluntary Disclosure)

 Offshore Voluntary Disclosure Tax law is very complex.
 There are many aspects that go into any particular tax calculation, including the legal status, marital status, business status and residence status of the taxpayer.